Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/implement_data_loader.md

 As described in [Data Input](../basics_topics/data_input.md), OneFlow supports two ways to load data: one is directly use Numpy data, the other one is use DataLoader and some relative operators.

 Under the large industrial scene, data loading can easily become the bottleneck through the training process.
-Since we use DataLoader and some preprocessing operators, OneFlow's acceleration mechanism helps to load and preprocess data more efficiently, which can solve that problem.
+In other frameworks, the data loading pipeline often exists as a separate module that needs to be adapted for different scenarios which is not really versatile.
+In OneFlow, the DataLoader and other preprocessing operators are on same level as other common operators and can be accelerated in the same way as other operators which can easily solving the issue of large-scale data loading.

 To use DataLoader in OneFlow, we usually apply `XXXReader` to load the file data, and use `XXXDecode` to decode or preprocess the data.
 These two operators work together to complete the function of data loading.